 Prior to joining Lite DePalma Greenberg, Andrew counseled clients in all aspects of personal injury and negligence law at a mid-sized law firm based in New Jersey.
-He has successfully represented clients in numerous matters involving serious construction and automobile accidents, premises liability, third-party liability relating to underlying workers’ compensation claims, dog bites and attacks, assaults and negligent security/supervision cases.
+He has successfully represented clients in numerous matters involving serious construction and automobile accidents, premises liability, third-party liability relating to underlying workers’ compensation claims, assault and battery cases.
 Andrew has also assisted clients in numerous criminal matters, immigration, and special civil claims and lawsuits.

 Andrew is a devoted advocate and trial lawyer.
 He is committed to ensuring that all of his clients’ questions, concerns and issues are addressed throughout all stages of each and every case.

 Prior to entering private practice, he served as a clerk at the Westchester County District Attorney’s Office and as a judicial intern to the Honorable John R. LaCava, J.S.C., of the Supreme Court of New York, Westchester County.

 Andrew is a member of the New Jersey State Bar Association, the Bergen County Bar Association, the New Jersey Association for Justice and the Brennan Vanderbilt American Inn of Court.
 He is OSHA Certified in the Construction Industry and serves as a judge for the Pace National Environmental Law Moot Court Competition.

 Andrew was selected as a Rising Star by Super Lawyers and as a Top 40 under 40 lawyer by The National Trial Lawyers.